Personal Pensions Guide

 - Other people can also pay in on your behalf - i.e. partners or other family members can help you save for your retirement.
 You can also pay into someone else's pension.
-For example, you can pay into your child's pension pot (age restrictions may apply)
+For example, you can pay into your child's pension pot (age restrictions may apply).

 - You can change the amount you pay in and pay lump sums if you want.

-- If you die before you retire, the value of your plan could be paid as a cash lump sum to your beneficiaries
+- If you die before you retire, your pension may be paid to your beneficiaries, either as a lump sum, an annuity, or through flexi-access drawdown.

-- Individual pension funds aren’t suitable for everyone.
+- Individual personal pensions aren’t suitable for everyone.
 For example, if you have access to a workplace scheme you may be better paying into that.